GGrassiant/api-i18n-boilerplate/README.md

 ## 🚀 To do
 - Would need help to write tests and have a high coverage
-- Add Rubocop check
-- Add CI with tests and Rubocop check
+- Add Rubocop to CI